mmurphy0/Multiple-Choice-Quizzes/README.md

 # Multiple Choice Quizzes

 ## Description
-This is a collection of multiple choice quizzes i have made using the python tkinter module
+This is a collection of multiple choice quizzes i have made using the python tkinter module these quizzes will eventually cover a variety of topics so it is welcome to more people who enjoy quizzes.

+### Avaliable Quizzes

 -> UK Capitals Quiz

 -> Liverpool FC Quiz

+### File Contents
+Every quiz has its own file and each file is set out the same way with 3 files

+- quiz.py (Quiz)

+- questions.txt (Questions & Answers)

+- scorebook.txt (Keeps record of all scores and sessions)

 ## Usage
--> The user is welcomed with a startup window which has the title of the quiz and start quiz button
+- The user is welcomed with a startup window which has the title of the quiz and start quiz button

--> When The start quiz button has been clicked, the quiz starts
+- When The start quiz button has been clicked, the quiz starts

--> The User must click one of the 4 buttons as an answer, messageboxes appear with feedback on the question
+- The User must click one of the 4 buttons as an answer, messageboxes appear with feedback on the question

-  -> Correct = 'Correct!'
+  - Correct = 'Correct!'

-  -> Incorrect = 'Incorrect, The answer was (answer)'
+  - Incorrect = 'Incorrect, The answer was (answer)'

--> After the questions have been answered, the user is given their results which are then saved to results.txt with the date and time of the game.
+- After the questions have been answered, the user is given their results which are then saved to results.txt with the date and time of the game.

 ## Installation
 git clone (repo)